maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

 - Enhanced choice fields with visual indicators
 - Status dropdowns with color-coded options
 - Priority selectors with clear visual hierarchy

+---

+### 💡 Advanced Icon Features

+#### Using External Value for Icons
+When **Use external value for icon** is enabled, the component will attempt to load a Fluent UI icon based on the string value stored in the `External Value` field of each individual Choice (OptionSet) metadata.

+> [!WARNING]
+> **Implications of Repurposing External Value:**
+> - **Metadata Intent**: The `External Value` field is typically intended for integration with external systems (e.g., ERP codes).
+Using it for icon names repurposes this field exclusively for UI presentation.
+> - **Maintenance**: If you later need to use this field for its original purpose, you will lose the per-choice icon functionality.
+> - **Consistency**: If a choice has an empty `External Value`, it will fall back to the default icon specified in the properties.

+---
 - Category selection with branded colors
 - Multi-language forms with consistent iconography
 - Accessible forms with improved visual cues